Novak Biddle Venture Partners

 Series E in 2009

-Approva is a leading provider of continuous controls monitoring software, recognized as the industry standard by three of the five largest audit and advisory firms.
-The company specializes in automating IT and financial controls across major business applications such as Oracle, PeopleSoft, and SAP.
-By implementing Approva's software, organizations can effectively reduce risk, prevent fraud, lower compliance costs, and identify opportunities for operational improvements.
-This solution helps businesses meet their governance, risk, and compliance requirements, ensuring a more secure and efficient operational framework.
+Approva is the leading provider of continuous controls monitoring software and is the industry standard for three of the five largest audit and advisory firms.
+They automate both IT and financial controls for all of the major applications companies rely on to run their business, including Oracle, PeopleSoft and SAP.
+By using their software companies can reduce risk, prevent fraud, lower their compliance costs and identify areas of operational improvement.

 2U